Parole Hearing Notification

-I Did Not Receive Notice of a Parole Hearing Notification
+I Did Not Receive Notice

 A victim of any crime committed by an incarcerated person, the next-of-kin of the victim if the victim has died, and members of the victim’s family has a right to participate in the parole suitability hearing process.
 This includes the person’s commitment crimes, determinate term commitment crimes for which the person has previously paroled and any other felony crimes or crimes against the person for which the person was convicted.
 The victim may also designate two representatives to appear, personally or by counsel, at the hearing.